Intervention on International Human Rights Matters

 - Where the potential intervention concerns an identified individual or individuals, whether he or she has legal representation and if so, what contact has been made with the legal representative about whether and what type of intervention might be helpful;

-- Whether Law Council intervention would be consonant with any policy of the Law Council (including the Law Council’s policy in relation to the death penalty); and
+- Whether Law Council intervention would be consonant with any policy of the Law Council (including the Law Council’s policy statements in relation to the death penalty and Human Rights and the Legal Profession);

 - Whether the Law Council realistically has the available resources to intervene taking into account the other priorities of the Law Council.